openmusic/xycontroller/README.md

 ## Usage

+Have a look at `demo/demo.js` for an example that uses this component to control the volume and pitch of an oscillator in order to build a very simple theremin-like instrument.

 ### Attributes

 Both `x` and `y` go from `-1` to `1`.
 Values from outside this range won't be accepted and will be automatically clamped.